 Why does Page Speed matter?

-According to a report by Tooltester, if a web page takes more than 5 seconds to load, 53% of mobile users will abandon the site and leave.
-Likewise, if a web page loads in 10 seconds or more, the bounce rate increases by 123%.
+According to a report by Tooltester, if a web page takes more than 5 seconds to load, 53% of mobile users will abandon the site.
+Likewise, if a web page takes 10 seconds or more to load, the bounce rate increases by 123%.ย

 You need faster web pages and a better user experience to generate more leads and increase landing page conversion, sales, and revenue.